Science and technology in Indonesia: Aerospace and transportation

 Indonesia has a long history in developing military and small commuter aircraft.
 In fact, it is the only country in Southeast Asia to produce and develop its own aircraft.
 Its state-owned aircraft company (founded in 1976), Indonesian Aerospace (Indonesian: PT.
 Dirgantara Indonesia) has also produced aircraft components for Boeing and Airbus.
 Indonesian Aerospace, together with EADS CASA of Spain, also developed the CN-235 aircraft, which has been exported to many countries.
 B. J. Habibie, a former Indonesian president, played an important role in this achievement.
 While active as a professor in Germany, Habibie conducted many research assignments, producing theories on thermodynamics, constructions, and aerodynamics, known as the Habibie Factor, Habibie Theorem, and Habibie Method respectively.
 Indonesia also hopes to manufacture the South Korean KAI KF-X fighter.
 The latest development is N-219, a twin-engine 19-seater commuter airplane.

 Wiweko Soepono, a former Garuda Indonesia director, is also known as inventor of the modern two-man cockpit design (Forward Facing Crew Cockpit/FFCC), for Garuda Indonesia Airbus A300 aircraft.

-Furthermore, Indonesia has a well-established railway industry with its state-owned train manufacturing company, the Indonesian Railway Industry (Indonesian: PT.
-Industri Kereta Api), located in Madiun, East Java.
-Since 1982, the company has been producing passenger train wagons, freight wagons and other railway technologies which it has exported to many countries such as Malaysia and Bangladesh.
+Furthermore, Indonesia has a railway industry with its state-owned train manufacturing company, the Indonesian Railway Industry (Indonesian: PT Industri Kereta Api), located in Madiun, East Java.
+Since 1982, the company has been producing passenger train wagons, freight wagons and other railway technologies, exporting to many countries such as Malaysia and Bangladesh.

 Logistics technology

 Indonesia has become a hub for disruptive technology in the logistics sector.
 Mobile app-based companies like GoTo and Deliveree have had a large impact on the way parcel, goods, and freight are transported around the country.
-Logisitcs technology adoption in the country has been substantial with GoTo reporting 100 million monthly active users across its multiple service lines including transportation services for passengers, food, parcels, goods, and freight.
+Logistics technology adoption in the country has been substantial with GoTo reporting 100 million monthly active users across its multiple service lines including transportation services for passengers, food, parcels, goods, and freight.